 However, she feels that she is not required to do so because he had been financially exploited by him.
 When she presented her claims to the court, her husband blatantly denied all of the allegations put upon him.

 He stated that the woman was simply being jealous of his second wife.
-The court referred the case on to the reconciliation committee which explained to her husband that financial exploitation was unacceptable.
+The court referred the case to the reconciliation committee which explained to her husband that financial exploitation was unacceptable.

 Source: Saudi Gazette